NETWAYS/notify-brevisone/README.md

   -u, --username string      API user name (required) -p, --password string      API user password (required)
-      --insecure             Skip verification of the TLS certificates (is needed for the default self signed certificate) -T, --target string        Target contact, group or phone number (required) --target-type string   Target type, one of: number, contact or contactgroup (default "number") -R, --ring                 Add ring mode (also ring the target after sending SMS)
+      --insecure             Skip verification of the TLS certificates (is needed for the default self signed certificate) --no-tls                Do NOT use TLS to connect to the gateway (default false) --use-legacy-http-api   Use old HTTP API (required on older firmware versions, default false) -T, --target string        Target contact, group or phone number (required) --target-type string   Target type, one of: number, contact or contactgroup (default "number") -R, --ring                 Add ring mode (also ring the target after sending SMS)